misiektoja/instagram_monitor/docs/setup-and-first-run.md

 # Setup & First Run

+Before replacing a configuration, setup copies retained inline credentials to the selected private dotenv file when that file has no value for the same key.
+An existing dotenv value, including an explicit empty value, keeps precedence.
+If preservation fails, the original configuration stays in place.
+Setup backups omit inline credentials.

 <a id="new-here-run-the-setup-wizard"></a>
 When rebuilding an existing configuration, setup keeps its saved `DOTENV_FILE` unless you pass `--env-file PATH`.
 A nonempty exported secret takes precedence over the dotenv file.
 An explicit empty value in that file still overrides the configuration, both after saving and on the next run.
 Quoted dotenv keys receive the same replacement confirmation as unquoted keys.